celsol-fuentes/celsol-fuentes/README.md

 - My name is Celia
-🌱  I'm a recent Data Science grad
+🌱  I recently completed a Certificate in Applied Cybersecurity at McGill University.
-🔭  This space will be a lab to learn and share.
+🔭  This space is to learn and share.
 🤔  Your feedback is welcome!
 📫  linkedin.com/in/celia-sol-fuentes
 ⚡  FUN FACT: I overcame my fear of water by joining an artistic swimming club.